A registered building surveyor provides expert advice on building matters. The range of services often includes;

 Visit The New Zealand Institute of Building Surveyors (NZIBS) at www.buildingsurveyors.co.nz for more information about building surveying in New Zealand .

-Yes, our reports can be considered as a builder’s report and will be fit for purpose to fulfil any typical purchase and sale agreement as they are independent and deliver a true opinion on the current condition of the property.
-Money lenders, insurance companies and lawyers would normally accept our reports as being completed by a suitably qualified person.
+Yes, our reports are builder’s reports/ building reports and will be fit for purpose to fulfil any typical purchase and sale agreement as they are independent and deliver a true opinion on the current condition of the property.
+Money lenders, insurance companies and lawyers would normally accept our reports as being completed by a suitably qualified person and company.

 We have a team of inspectors and generally are able to accommodate bookings that are made approximately 3 days in advance.